dbsectrainer/enterprise-grade-checklists/docs/DEMO_SCRIPT.md

    - "Global progress tracking gives an immediate overview"
    - "Responsive design works seamlessly on all devices"

-## Deep Dive: Frontend Checklist (2 minutes)
+## Deep Dive: Frontend Checklist (3 minutes)
 1. Navigate to Frontend Checklist
-   - "Let's click into the Frontend Development checklist"
+   - "Let's explore the Frontend Development checklist with its automated validation"
-   - "Notice the smooth transition and clear navigation"
+   - "Notice the comprehensive best practices guide integration"
+   - "See how the validation script provides real-time feedback"

 2. Demonstrate sections
    - "Each section is organized by category: Security, Accessibility, Performance, etc."
    - "Items are clearly marked as Required or Suggested"
    - "Expand an item to show detailed implementation guidance"
+   - "Notice the integrated code examples and best practices"

+3. Show validation
+   - "Let's run the automated validator to check our progress"
+   - "Watch how it identifies areas needing attention"
+   - "See the detailed feedback and recommendations"

-3. Show interaction
+4. Show interaction
    - "As we check items, watch the progress bar update in real-time"
    - "Click the info icon to see detailed requirements"
    - "All progress is automatically saved"
+   - "Notice the new performance metrics tracking"

 ## State Management (1 minute)
 1. Demonstrate persistence